mozilla/addons-frontend/docs/caching.md

 ### API

-The API also has a similar caching layer, using a different set of parameters for the cache key: `User-Agent` and `DNT` are ignored, `Origin` is used instead, `frontend_active_experiments` cookie is ignored, and the cache is bypassed for requests coming in with a `sessionid` cookie or `Authorization` header instead of the `frontend_auth_token` cookie.
+The API also has a similar caching layer, using a different set of parameters for the cache key: `User-Agent` and `DNT` are ignored, `Origin` is used instead, `frontend_active_experiments` cookie is ignored, and the cache is bypassed for requests coming in with a `sessionid` cookie or `Authorization` header instead of the `sessionId` cookie.